ElectricalGang

 Be sure to mention all the different troubleshooting steps you have taken, as this will make it easier for the support team to help you.
 In addition, if your warranty is still active, you may receive a replacement device.

-Another thing to remember when removing your Roku audio from sync is that if you are using a soundbar or AVR, check that it is HDMI 2.0 compatible.
+Another thing to remember when removing your Roku audio from sync is that if you use a soundbar or AVR, check that it is HDMI 2.0 compatible.
 Otherwise, you will have such problems.
 In some cases, simple forward-rewind action is also known to solve the problem.
 So you can try that too.

 Andrew is a researcher and tech writer passionate about all things tech.
 He has written for many different publications and websites and has a wealth of knowledge to share.